-Via Dolorosa, means “Way of Grief”, is a street believed to be the path that Jesus walked to Golgotha (where the present-day Church of the Holy Sepulchre is) with the Cross.
+Via Dolorosa, which means “Way of Grief”, is a street believed to be the path where Jesus walked to Golgotha (where the present-day Church of the Holy Sepulchre is) with the Cross.

 There are 14 stations on the about 1km path; the pilgrims think about Jesus’ story while stopping at each station.

 Every Friday at 3:00 pm, Franciscans lead a procession through the Via Dolorosa route from the first station.
 Hundreds of Christians join in it every time.